-The hearing body shall consist of (I) three members of the graduate faculty, (II) who shall be appointed by the Associate Dean (III) and who, if the aggrieved student desires, shall be joined in all deliberations by a nonvoting graduate student representative.
+The hearing body shall consist of: (a) three members of the graduate faculty; (b) appointed by the Associate Dean; and, (c) who, if the aggrieved student desires, shall be joined in all deliberations by a nonvoting graduate student representative.
 The student representatives shall be selected by the Associate Dean.